Lynx (Rheinmetall armoured fighting vehicle): Other variants

 Variants shown as of March 2022 include the Lynx 120 that was first shown in February 2022, the Lynx Combat Support Vehicle that was first shown in October 2021, and the APC/command configuration which was shown as an overnight conversion from a KF41 at Eurosatory 2018.
 Variants that have been announced as to be developed (for Hungary) are a mortar carrier with 120 mm mortar, an ambulance, a C2/C3 vehicle, and an air defence variant with cannon.
-Other variants will require development if contracts are won and these will include logistics and ammunition transporters.
+Other variants will require development if contracts are awarded and these will include logistics and ammunition transporters.